microbiome/OMA/14_alpha_diversity.md

 single equation that provides observed richness, inverse Simpson, and Shannon diversity, and generalized diversity as special cases.
 In general, diversity increases together with increasing richness and evenness.
-Sometimes richness, evenness, and dominance are considered to be variants of alpha diversity.
+Sometimes richness, phylogenetic diversity, evenness, dominance, and rarity are considered to be variants of alpha diversity.

 **Richness** refers to the total number of species in a community (sample).
 The simplest richness index is the number of observed